Vyral/base-template/_posts/2019-01-21-tarrant-county-eats-texas-live.md

 {% include youtube.html %}

-<center><em>Today on Tarrant County Eats we took a trip to DFW&rsquo;s newest entertainment district: Texas Live!</em></center>
+<center><em>Today on Tarrant County Eats we took a trip to DFW&rsquo;s newest entertainment venue: Texas Live!</em></center>

 &nbsp;

 Welcome back to Tarrant County Eats!
-This time, we’re coming to you straight from DFW’s newest entertainment district: Texas Live!.
+This time, we’re coming to you straight from DFW’s newest entertainment venue: Texas Live!.

 The Live!
 Arena, the venue where all the action takes place, has nine restaurants, five live-music stages, two massive video feeds from the AT&T Stadium and the Rangers Ballpark, and over 30 bars where patrons can come to watch the game.
 We’re going to show you around today.